Are the winter blues getting you down? Book in a mini break and bask in the sunshine in Tropical North Queensland.

 Stay at The Canopy Treehouses

-Escape to the heart of the rainforest at The Canopy Treehouses, a luxury eco-resort offering an authentic wildlife experience like no other.
+Escape to the heart of the rainforest at The Canopy Treehouses, an eco-resort offering an authentic wildlife experience like no other.

 Take a short venture to spot the shy and intriguing platypus which thrive in the river on site and relax in your treehouse as possums and pademelon wallabies visit your balcony each night.